Turkey & Vegetable Chili

 "For a really meaty flavor and pleasing texture, use dark meat ground turkey instead of ground turkey breast."

 1. Heat a Dutch oven or large saucepan over medium heat.
 Add the olive oil and swirl to coat the pan.
 Add the garlic and onions, and stir for about 3-4 minutes, or until translucent.
 Add in the ground turkey, breaking up the chunks, and cook for about 5 minutes, or until no longer pink.
 Sprinkle in the chili powder, cumin, and cayenne pepper.
 Stir well to incorporate.

 2. Stir in the peppers and butternut squash.
 Then add the whole peeled tomatoes and juice to the top of the cooking chili; crush the tomatoes with your hands or the spoon, then stir into the chili.
 Stir in the can of crushed tomatoes and both beans.
 Then add salt and pepper to taste.

-ILOC tip: add 2 tablespoons agave nectar or brown sugar if you want a slightly sweetness in the chili.
+ILOC tip: add 2 tablespoons agave nectar or brown sugar if you want a slight sweetness in the chili.

 3. Cook the chili on high until the chili begins to bubble.
 Reduce the heat and simmer for 30 minutes.
 Taste and adjust the seasoning as needed.
 Serve immediately with dollops of lowfat sour cream, avocado slices, and red onion.